How Tiger Woods accidentally helped Bronson Burgoon qualify for the British Open

 A par would’ve given Burgoon a tie for seventh, but he wouldn’t have been one of the four leading players not already exempt.
 He would’ve been tied for that fourth spot with Andrew Landry, who by virtue of his higher world ranking as a tiebreaker would’ve been given the fourth and final spot over Burgoon.

-So what a series of events this was!
+So what a series of events this was.

 Side note: Poor Landry.
-Burgoon birdies to beat him out for an Open Championship spot nine years after hitting a spectacular wedge in a tight NCAA Championship final match against Landry to secure Texas A&M a national title over Arkansas.
+Burgoon birdies to beat him out for a British Open spot nine years after hitting a spectacular wedge in a tight NCAA Championship final match against Landry to secure Texas A&M a national title over Arkansas.

 Could Burgoon have made birdie without this random thought of the Open popping into his head via Woods?
 Absolutely.